When Is the Best Time

 - Length nowadays roughly 23 km

-- The glacier is shrinking fast; estimated length by 2027 only 20 km
+- The glacier is shrinking fast; its estimated length by 2027 is only 20 km

-- Tasman Glacier is monitored since the early 1970s, estimated retreat unbelievable more than 7 km
+- Tasman Glacier has been monitored since the early 1970s, with an estimated retreat unbelievable of more than 7 km

-- Chunks of ice which are calving off are always getting bigger.
-In February 2019 occurred one of the biggest events
+- Chunks of ice which are calving off are always getting more significant.
+In February 2019 one of the biggest events happened so far.

 - Global warming is real!!